xuxif/DeepMEI/README.md

 # DeepMEI
-A CNN model to identify MEIs in WGS
+DeepMEI is a convolutional neural network based tool to identify non-reference MEIs in short-read sequencing data